UNCIDD/using-longleaf/README.md

 ### Tips
 * Keep each project in its own folder/set of folders.
 * It’s easier if your file names don’t contain a space, dot or `()`.
-* Do not put big data file`s your home directory; put those on scratch or proj.
+* Do not put big data file`s your home directory;
 * If you think you’ll want to share files with a labmate, keep all files for  that work in your PI’s `/proj/` space where all labmates can see each other’s files.
 * Every resource on a cluster is shared (storage, compute, ...) so be mindful of others and follow best practices.
 * Only ask for resources you need in your SLURM  more resources = longer wait
 * When to use Open On Demand vs command-line?
 It depends.
-Some things are only possible with the command-line, but if you are not that confident in a unix shell, you should get around with OOD.
+Some things are only possible with the command line (the most limiting thing is the 10 hours limit), but if you are not that confident in a unix shell, you should get around with OOD.

 ## A. Create an account